AliceO2Group/simulation/docs/gridproductions/README.md

 The process of setting up JDLs and copying necessary files can be cumbersome.
-For this reason, there exists also a [tool](https://github.com/AliceO2Group/O2DPG/blob/master/GRID/utils/grid_submit.sh) which allows to submit a locally existing script to run on the GRID without much boilerplate.
+For this reason, there exists also a [tool](https://github.com/AliceO2Group/O2DPG/blob/master/GRID/utils/grid_submit.sh), called `grid_submit.sh` which allows to submit a locally existing script to run on the GRID without much boilerplate.
 The tool is work-in-progress and needs more generalizations but may be a good starting point.